 4. West Marine Flooded Battery - Dual Purpose 800 MCA

 Flooded batteries get a lot of heat in the boating industry, but they’re not all bad.
-A flooded marine battery is a great replacement for worn-out or improper batteries aboard a houseboat, and they provide a great level of reliability if properly maintained.
-Flooded marine batteries are also the most affordable deep-cycle batteries on the market.
+A flooded marine battery is a great replacement for worn-out or improper batteries aboard a houseboat, and they provide great reliability if properly maintained.

 The 800 MCA Dual-Purpose Flooded battery is a Group 27 battery with 800 marine cranking amps at 12 volts DC.
 The battery has a discharge of 80 amp hours, putting it in line with a few of the other batteries on our list.

 The great thing about the 800 MCA West Marine Dual Purpose Flooded battery is that it can be used for high-discharge starting and slow deep-cycle discharge.
 That makes it a great choice for houseboats, where one battery bank is responsible for starting the engine and powering electrical systems aboard.

-The 800 MCA Dual-Purpose Flooded battery is a lead-calcium battery, which is known for higher power output than other types.
-It’s designed for marine use and won’t spill its contents at angles up to 45 degrees.
+The 800 MCA Dual-Purpose Flooded battery is a lead-calcium battery known for higher power output than other types.
+It’s designed for marine applications and won’t spill its contents at angles up to 45 degrees.

-West Marine 800 MCA flooded batteries are the most affordable marine battery on our list, and they’re a great replacement for worn out marine deep cycle batteries.
+West Marine 800 MCA flooded batteries are the most affordable marine battery on our list, and they’re a great replacement for worn-out marine deep cycle batteries.

 5. Ampere Time 12-Volt LiFePO4 Deep Cycle Battery

-We mentioned lithium iron batteries above, and here’s one of the most popular marine LiFe batteries available today.
-The Ampere Time LiFePO4 battery is a 100 amp-hour battery with deep cycle performance that’s ideal for houseboat battery banks.
+The Ampere Time LiFePO4 battery is one of the most popular marine LiFe batteries available today.
+This is a 100 amp-hour battery with deep cycle performance that’s ideal for houseboat battery banks.

 Ampere Time LiFePO4 batteries are robust and hold lots of power.
 They’re primarily designed for domestic power applications instead of starting engines.

-Ampere Time LiFePO4 batteries are best used for deep cycle discharge.
-They can be connected to a power management system, which may include a generator, a solar array, a wind turbine, shore power, or all of these combined.
+Ampere Time LiFePO4 batteries are best used for deep-cycle discharge.
+They can be connected to a power management system, including a generator, a solar array, a wind turbine, shore power, or all of these combined.

-Ampere Time LiFePO4 batteries are popular with liveaboards, as they provide a high enough reserve.
-They are the best of their kind on the market and affordable compared to other lithium-iron batteries.
+These batteries are popular with liveaboards, as they provide a high enough reserve.
+They are the best on the market and affordable compared to other lithium-iron batteries.

 The primary downside is that they’re still much more costly than standard marine batteries, which can sway buyers away from their superior qualities.
 These batteries are also about half the weight of equivalent lead-acid and lead-calcium batteries, which allows you to use more without throwing off the balance of your houseboat.

 The Ampere Time LiFePO4 battery is the best choice for a long-term power storage battery bank.
-These batteries are high-capacity and lightweight, making them great for liveaboards who use solar and wind power to offset a generator.
+These batteries are high-capacity and lightweight, making them great for liveaboards that use solar and wind power to offset a generator.